 RERI’s Popović: Lack of environmental law enforcement and transparency will undermine Serbia’s EU accession agenda

 The EU must clearly tell China to stop building new coal plants in the EU and accession countries, according to the statement.
 Together with the compliance with EU law, it must be set as a binding condition in the talks on a comprehensive agreement on investment (CAI), the environmentalist groups underscored.

 They called for improvements in law enforcement in accession countries, including by strengthening the Energy Community Treaty to enable penalties to be issued, and for the introduction of a carbon border tax for electricity to help reinforce the message that coal is no longer economic.

 The statement was also signed by CEE Bankwatch Network, Climate Action Network Europe – CAN Europe, Sustainable Energy (VedvarendeEnergi), Center for Ecology and Sustainable Development (CEKOR), Center for Environment and Eco-team from Montenegro.

 The contracts in question include the existing Stanari coal power plant in BiH, the rehabilitation of the Pljevlja lignite-powered facility and the construction of the Bar-Boljare motorway in Montenegro and the Budapest-Belgrade railway.
-The memoranda were signed for Kolubara B in Serbia and coal power plants Kamengrad and Gacko 2 in BiH.
+Coal-fired thermal power plant Kostolac B3 is under construction and memoranda were signed for Kolubara B in Serbia and coal power plants Kamengrad and Gacko 2 in BiH.